 From orthodontic bonding agents to wound closures, to gels for medical sensor pads, the term medical adhesive can refer to any product that is used to adhere or bond in a medical application.
 Medical adhesives can be categorized by application and adhesion method.
-Common applications include bandages, dental appliances, dental composites, wound closure, tissue repair, securing bone pins/screws, prosthetic assemblies and attachments, implants joints and connectors, medicinal patches, and medical sensor pads.
+Common applications include bandages, dental appliances, dental composites, wound closure, tissue repair, securing bone pins/screws, prosthetic assemblies and attachments, implant joints and connectors, medicinal patches, and medical sensor pads.
 The adhesion method refers to the way in which the adhesive is applied and the bond is activated.
-For example, pressure sensitive tapes (e.g. bandages) are bonded to the skin by applying pressure.
+For example, pressure-sensitive tapes (e.g. bandages) are bonded to the skin by applying pressure.
 Other medical adhesives, such as those used in dental applications, are activated by heat or UV light.

 Medical adhesives can be tested for structural strength, adhesion properties, and environmental/chemical resistance.
 Structural strength tests include measurements in tension/compression and elongation.
 Examples of these tests in the medical field are the compressive load resistance of a plastic adhesive applied to a substrate (skin, ligament, muscle) or the elongation of self-adhering bandage wrap applied to a joint area.